 This Guideline is not legal advice and the Commonwealth accepts no liability for any action purportedly taken in reliance upon it and assumes no responsibility for the delivery of the Services.
 This Guideline does not reduce the obligation of Providers to comply with their relevant legal obligations and, to the extent that this Guideline is inconsistent with obligations under the Privacy Act, Social Security Law, the WHS Laws or any other legislation or laws relevant to the respective jurisdictions in which Providers operate, the relevant legislation or laws will prevail.

 Version History

-Version 1.10 Published on: 8 March 2024 Effective from: 1 April 2024
+Version 1.11 Published on: 7 June 2024 Effective from: 1 July 2024

-In this version of the Guideline the following Chapters have been updated:
+In this version of the Guideline the Glossary and the Servicing Participants with Challenging Behaviours Chapters have been updated.